Gadget insurance is a type of policy that offers protection for multiple devices, like smartphones, laptops and tablets.

 Accidental damage, including liquid damage and cracked screens

 Your insurer then covers the cost of repairing or replacing your gadget, up to the maximum value listed in your policy documents, e.g. £1,500.
-You will have to pay an excess if you claim, but this is usually around £50.
+You will have to pay an excess if you claim, usually around £50.

 You may want to consider getting cover if: